ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 Mary Ann Pentz, Professor of Preventive Medicine: community & policy approaches to tobacco, alcohol, & drug abuse prevention in youth; health promotion; disease prevention; cancer control

-Darren M. Ruddell, Assistant Professor (Teaching) of Spatial Sciences: geospatial technologies; climate & society; human-environment Interactions; geodesign; urban sustainability
+Darren M. Ruddell, Associate Professor (Teaching) of Spatial Sciences: geospatial technologies; climate & society; human-environment Interactions; geodesign; urban sustainability

 Emily Smith-Greenaway, Assistant Professor of Sociology and Spatial Sciences: infant & child mortality; demography; African studies; health services